 However, the exact cost will depend on the specific product and supplier.

-The cost of installation can vary depending on factors such as the size of the project, the complexity of the installation, and the labor rates in your area.
+The cost of installation may vary depending on factors such as the size of the project, the complexity of the installation, and the labor rates in your area.

 It’s common to expect installation fees ranging from $3 to $8 per square foot.